iitsmallak/cyber-escape-first-shift/README.md

 Cyber Escape: First Shift is an AI-enhanced cybersecurity awareness simulation that puts users in the role of a SOC Analyst.
 The project transforms traditional cybersecurity training into an interactive experience where users investigate cyber incidents, identify threats, and make security decisions in a realistic SOC environment.

 ## Project Idea
-Traditional cybersecurity awareness training often depends on presentations and quizzes, which may not provide realistic practice.
+Traditional cybersecurity awareness training often relies on presentations and quizzes, which may not provide realistic hands-on practice.
 This project introduces a simulation-based approach where users learn cybersecurity concepts by responding to real-world inspired cyber incidents.

 ## Features
 - Interactive SOC Analyst simulation experience